 Assault on a Police Officer

-Assault of a police officer, or APO, is a criminal offense that can be charged as either a misdemeanor or felony, depending on the severity of the offense.
-Washington, D.C. considers assault against a police officer to be more egregious than simple assault, and APO is prosecuted harshly.
-The definition of assault of a police officer is so broad that, often, people are accused of APO even if they showed no violent physical aggression against the law enforcement officer.
+Assault on a police officer, or APO, is a criminal offense that can be charged as either a misdemeanor or felony, depending on the severity of the offense.
+DC assault on a police officer charges are prosecuted aggressively in the District of Columbia.
+The definition of assault on a police officer is so broad that often people are accused of APO even if they showed no physical aggression against the law enforcement officer.

 Whoever without justifiable and excusable cause, assaults, resists, opposes, impedes, intimidates, or interferes with a law enforcement officer on account of, or while that law enforcement officer is engaged in the performance of his or her official duties shall be guilty of a misdemeanor and, upon conviction, shall be imprisoned not more than 180 days or fined not more than $1,000, or both.

-- The alleged victim was a D.C. law enforcement officer (including Metropolitan Police Department, Park Police, Capitol Police, D.C. fire department officers or members, D.C. corrections officers and employees)
+- The alleged victim was a DC law enforcement officer (including Metropolitan Police Department, Park Police, Capitol Police, DC fire department officers or members, DC corrections officers and employees).

-- The defendant assaulted, resisted, opposed, impeded, intimidated, or interfered with the officer engaged in the performance of his or her duties
+- The defendant assaulted, resisted, opposed, impeded, intimidated, or interfered with the officer engaged in the performance of his or her duties.

-- The defendant knew or had reason to believe that the alleged victim was a law enforcement officer
+- The defendant knew or had reason to believe that the alleged victim was a law enforcement officer.

+All of these elements must be proven beyond a reasonable doubt in order for the defendant to be convicted of assault on a police officer.
 If any of these actions or elements can be disproved, the APO charge may be dismissed.

-When You Need an Assault on a Police Officer Lawyer in D.C.
+When You Need an Assault on a Police Officer Lawyer in DC